sunrise2575/AutoAVS/README.md

-# Auto-Encoder
+# AutoTranscoder
-Encoding Automation Project (not machine learning!)
+Transcoding Automation Project

 This project is experimental now.
-Please be generous for encoding failure.
+Please be generous for little failure.

+(but I think this program is quite reliable.)

 ## Requirements
 ### Related to Language